Archive | Features

 DPS PHANTOM Glide

 DPS PHANTOM Glide I’ve always enjoyed the ritual of waxing skis.
-In the fall, it marks the approaching ski season.
+In the fall, the ski season approaches.
 During the season, it harkens to the call of a powder day or the anticipation of an extended trip deserving of fresh glide.
 Ski waxing can be a social event or a good reason to disappear into your workshop.
-So… Read More
+So when I… Read More

 Read More